 Overview.
 In analyzing each element of our compensation program, we review the type and level of similar programs offered by similar companies within similar high technology industries by participating in salary surveys administered by third parties and reviewing the data from these surveys.
-In 2007 we engaged compensation consultants from Compensia Inc. for their subject matter expertise and independence from our management and specifically for advice regarding cash-based pay and equity compensation matters.
-As part of its review, Compensia considered the compensation practices of the following set of technology companies which are predominantly headquartered in California and in the security and/or networking industries and all of which had between 250 and 1,100 employees as of the previous fiscal year end:
+Prior to 2008, we engaged compensation experts directly for their subject matter expertise and independence from our management and specifically for advice regarding cash-based pay and equity compensation matters.
+This set the initial framework of our existing compensation program.
+We have also used external resources such as survey data from Radford Consulting and the IPAS Global Technology Compensation Survey, as well as competitive public information, to get market compensation data.